cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 - [1.1.zip](https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip)

 We need to make all of these files available under `/srv/cloudify` in our HTTP server.
-A best practice would be to make each file avaiable under it's full path, for example store `http://www.getcloudify.org/spec/cloudify/3.1/types.yaml` under `/srv/cloudify/spec/cloudify/3.1/types.yaml` etc.
+A best practice would be to make each file available under its full path.
+For example store `http://www.getcloudify.org/spec/cloudify/3.1/types.yaml` under `/srv/cloudify/spec/cloudify/3.1/types.yaml` etc.

 Also note that the location of `types.yaml` has just changed to `<HTTP-server-IP>:<HTTP-server-port>/cloudify/spec/cloudify/3.1/types.yaml` so we will have to change it in our `blueprint.yaml` file as well.
 We need to repeat this process for each of the files that are used by our `blueprint.yaml`, **recursively**.

-### Step 5 - Bootstrap, upload blueprint, create a deployment and install it
+### Step 5 - Bootstrap, upload a blueprint, create a deployment and install it
 Everything is ready for the final step:

-Follow the instruction under the [bootstrapping guide](http://localhost:8080/guide/3.1/installation-bootstrapping.html) section.
+Follow the instructions under the [bootstrapping guide](http://localhost:8080/guide/3.1/installation-bootstrapping.html).
 Use the `cfy-template` snapshot that you have created before as the image for the Cloudify management machine.
 Then
 {% highlight bash %} cfy blueprints upload -p <PATH-TO-BLUEPRINT> -b hello-offline
 {%endhighlight%}